 San Andres is only accessible by plane.
 Flights are operated by the major Colombian airlines among others such as Avianca, LATAM, Viva Colombia, and COPA.
 They fly directly to the island from all major Colombian cities including Medellin, Cali, Bogota and Cartagena.
 Avianca also fly to San Andres from San Jose, Costa Rica and COPA fly from Panama City.

 San Andres island is only 26km2 meaning that it’s perfectly explored on 2 or 4 wheels.
 The island does have a good and cheap bus system that goes around it entirely but service is sporadic.
-The best way to explore the island while getting some wind in your hair is by scooter or golf buggy.
+The best way to explore the island while getting some wind in your hair is by scooter or golf cart.
 Golf buggies are for 2 or 4+ people plus luggage so this is a great option for small groups or couples who want a bit more space.
 Note that golf buggies are only allowed to circulate until 6 pm.
 After that, you might get pulled over by police and there were many checkpoints and police on the roads when I was there.

 Another option is renting a scooter.
-I paid 70,000 a day and I could ride it as and when I wanted.
+I paid 70K a day and I could ride it as and when I wanted.
 Driving around the whole island I explored every crevasse and I loved the flexibility it gave me.
 I was warned to be careful of erratic driving by locals but all was fine.
 Note that rentals don’t come with helmets (locals here don’t wear them) so be careful.
-Petrol stations are located in the town with one other on the West side between the airport and The Cove so make sure you fill up your tank before leaving town.
+Petrol stations are located in the town with one other on the west side between the airport and The Cove so make sure you fill up your tank before leaving town.

 You also may want to take a taxi from the airport if you’re not staying in Centro.
 I found that the drivers here tended to be fair with the rates.
 As a guide, I paid 25,000 from the airport to San Luis/ Rocky Cay beach.
 Moto taxis are also an option if your alone and don’t have luggage.